PetrMotlicek/ef-enum-to-lookup/README.md

 About
 -----

+Creates

+	a) lookup tables and foreign key constraints
+	b) views and check constraints: [README-SCHEMA_VIEWS_CHECK_CONSTRAINTs.png](Screenshot)

-Creates lookup tables and foreign key constraints based on the enums used in your model.
+based on the enums used in your model.

 This makes up for a feature that's missing in Entity Framework 6.1.